DDanielRubinstein/RDB-labs-project-daniel-rubinstein-roey-tamir/README.md

 ## Installation

+1. Clone the repository by using ``git clone``, or alternatively download the ``.zip`` file.

-Use the [pip](https://pip.pypa.io/en/stable/) python package installer to install the following packages.
+2. Use the [pip](https://pip.pypa.io/en/stable/) python package installer to install the following packages:

 ```bash
 pip install numpy